medyagh/gopogh/CONTRIBUTE.md

 ### 1.1.1 get the dumped database
 [Here](https://storage.googleapis.com/minikube-flake-rate/Backup_Cloud_SQL_Export_2023-10-09%20(11%3A18%3A19).sql) you can download the dumped databse

 *NB: This file is about 4.6G.
-If this database record is too big for your local db, you can modify shirnk them with SQL DELETE command by yourself*
+If this database record is too big for your local db, you can modify shrink them with SQL DELETE command by yourself*

 ### 1.1.2 start a postgres database locally